Be Careful of Stones That You Throw by David Allan Coe Lyric and Guitar Chords

 Oh who was that brave girl so sweet

-And I covered the crushed broken body and said,
+And I covered the crushed bro

 Why that was that bad girl that lived down the street